Emarioo/BetterThanBatch/README.md

 # BetterThanBatch
-A compiler and runtime for a new programming language.
+A compiler for a new programming language.

 It will be better than batch for your average scripting needs.
 It will be useful for making neat programs, exploring data structures